mongodb/docs/source/includes/prereqs-deploy-resource.rst

 - :ref:`create-k8s-project`

-- :ref:`create-k8s-credentials`
+- :ref:`create-k8s-credentials` or
+  :ref:`configure a different secret storage tool <k8s-set-secret-storage-tool>`

 Alternatively, for |cloud|, after installing the Kubernetes Operator, you can use the |cloud-short| :cloudmgr:`UI
 </tutorial/nav/k8s-config-for-mdb-resource/>` to automatically generate
 the ConfigMap and Kubernetes secret YAML files, which you can then apply to your Kubernetes environment.

+.. include:: /includes/facts/fact-can-change-secret-storage-tool.rst